 - Caesar dressing: This is optional to drizzle on the wraps before rolling them up, but as I mentioned above, they add killer flavor to these wraps.
 The tangy, salty touch against all the veggies and sweet and smoky BBQ Sauce is just freaking delicious.

-HOW TO MAKE SWEET POTATO CHICKPEA BBQ WRAPS
+HOW TO MAKE VEGAN SWEET POTATO CHICKPEA BBQ WRAPS

 Step 1: Make the sweet potatoes first.
 While they are baking, prepare the bbq sauce, as it takes only about 10 minutes.